-Gabby cupped in in her hands, then pressed the flame to her breast; it flickered, then slipped through her clothes and vanished.
-She shivered.
+Gabby cupped it in her hands, then pressed the flame to her chest; it flickered, slipping through her clothes and vanishing, and she shivered.

 ‘Mon Cœur,’ Fleur whispered.
 ‘Give yourself to Gabby.’

-Harry’s fingers slid to his sternum.
-The magic churned underneath his hand and his wand turned hot as flame against his forearm.
-Unease prickled down his spine and coiled in his gut.
+Harry’s fingers slid to his sternum and the magic churned beneath his hand.
+His wand turned hot as flame against his forearm and unease prickled down his spine, coiling in his gut.
 Just do it.

 Gabby’s eyes flicked to his.
-‘You can trust me, Harry.’
+‘You can trust me, Harry,’ she murmured.
+‘I promise.’

 It doesn’t matter.
-I have to do it.
+I have to do it anyway.
 He closed his fist against his ribs and ripped it out.
 Or Fleur’s not safe.